alexnm/react-training/09-react-redux-integration.md

 ```

 The Redux ecosystem has libraries that abstract some of the things we discussed about and [reselect](https://github.com/reduxjs/reselect) is one of them, handling the Redux selectors.

-## Container vs Presentational Components
-A common pattern is to separate components which are connected to Redux as **container components**.
-These components have the connect around them, maybe have some state and do data processing / event handling if needed.
-But they don't render too much JSX, only child components at most.
-The child components then become what is known as **presentational components**, they are heavy on the JSX side, but are not directly connected to Redux and they get all their props from the parent components.

 ## Scaling Redux
 Scaling Redux and structuring a React/Redux app has been a hot topic for quite some time.
 It's an opinionated environment with a lot of pros and cons for various approaches.